animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 </a>
 </p>

 For context, Henry's average paper count was 1 - 3 across the PhD student's full tenure.
-At the time of asking to join Chenliang's lab, the end of my 3rd year (end of Spring, 2020), I had no publications.
+At the time of asking to join Chenliang's lab, the end of my 3rd year (near the end of Spring semester, 2020), I had no publications.

 Chenliang gave me an ultimatum: Submit a top-venue paper by end of summer, without pay, or no acceptance.